The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting: Comparison with other methods

 In particular, proportionality properties such as Theorems~\ref{st:droop} and \ref{st:pjr} cease to hold when the votes deviate from the case of disjoint party lists.
 Consider, for instance, the following example due to \cite{tenow:1912}:

 which will be compared with

 Assume that $n=3.$ The quota is $q = 50/4 = 12.5.$ So, the hypotheses of Theorem~\ref{st:droop} are satisfied with $J = \{k,l,m\}$ and $\ell=1.$ If that theorem were true we should have $n_J\ge1.$ This holds in the case of \eqref{eq:tenow-orig}, where $a,\,b$ and $k$ are successively elected (as in D'Hondt's rule).
-However in the case of \eqref{eq:tenow-stra}, Thiele's addition method successively elects $a,\,b$ and $c.$ By the way, one can imagine that \eqref{eq:tenow-orig} are sincere votes and \eqref{eq:tenow-stra} is a strategy that allows the \,$abc$\, party to get all three seats.
+However in the case of \eqref{eq:tenow-stra}, Thiele's addition method successively elects $a,\,b$ and $c$ (whereas the method of Eneström and Phragmén successively elects $a,\,k$ and $b$).
+By the way, one can imagine that \eqref{eq:tenow-orig} are sincere votes and \eqref{eq:tenow-stra} is a strategy that allows the \,$abc$\, party to get all three seats.
 In the framework of \cite{janson:2018}, the fact that Thiele's addition method does not comply with Theorems~\ref{st:droop} and \ref{st:pjr} translates into its values of $\pi_{\hbox{ \sffamily same}}(\ell,n)$ and $\pi_{\hbox{ \sffamily PJR}}(\ell,n)$ being larger than the optimal value $\ell/(\nseg)$ (see \citealt[Section~7.4]{janson:2018}).

 Concerning monotonicity, Thiele's addition method behaves exactly as Phragmén's iterative minimax one: monotonicity for individual candidates holds \citep[Theorem 14.2]{janson:2016}, monotonicity for party lists fails, and house monotonicity holds by construction.